-Yes, IAM systems verify credential and collect audit logs based on access requested and may contain PII that might have been captured into order to authenticate to the resource.
+Yes, VA Identify and Access Management (IAM) systems verify credentials and collect audit logs based on access requested and may contain PII that might have been captured to authenticate to the resource.

 2.4e Who is responsible for assuring safeguards for the PII?